-This page includes frequently asked questions about California’s budget crisis and its impact on the Irvine Unified School District.
+This page includes frequently asked questions about California's budget and its impact on the Irvine Unified School District.
 Queries are grouped by topic, and many include links to detailed graphics and charts.

 State Funding